oanasabau1/Todo-App/README.md

 # Todo Application

-Todo Manager App is a React-based application designed for managing daily tasks.
-Users can add, delete, and track tasks using an interactive table view.
+Todo App is a React-based application designed for managing daily tasks.

+User can add, delete, and track tasks using an interactive table view.
 Key features include task management, interactive UI (delete tasks with a striking-through animation effect), and custom styling by utilizing Google Fonts API for enhanced typography.

 This application is built with React for the frontend and styled with CSS, ensuring a modern and intuitive task management experience.

+Through building this application, I've deepened my understanding of React by working with its component-based architecture, state management, props passing, and handling user interactions through event mechanisms.
+Implementing conditional rendering has allowed me to create dynamic user interfaces that adapt based on application state.

 Here's a preview of the application: